SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. note::

-   The ways of initializing the wrapper and wrapped value can't be combined.
+   You can't combine these two approaches of initializing the wrapper and wrapped value.
    You can either use assignment to specify an initial wrapped value, or you can write arguments after the attribute in parentheses, but not both.